djcooke/compendium/collections/_pt_091_enemies/bachelor.md

 notes:
   - "The heavy effect of Arachne Web is relatively weak and will let you escape Shadow Burst as long as you keep moving.
-It is also curable, so it can be blocked with a protomander of purification"
+It is also curable, so it can be blocked with a pomander of purification"
 ---